-Member Information and Beneficiary Designation
+Beneficiary Designation

-The Member Information and Beneficiary Designation (MIBD) form allows you to designate beneficiaries to whom death benefits will be distributed.
-You initially completed this form when you became a TRS member.
-For information about the types of beneficiaries you may designate and the benefits they may receive, see Chapter 14: "Death Benefits."
+The Beneficiary Designation form allows you to designate beneficiaries to whom death benefits will be distributed.
+For information about the types of beneficiaries you may designate and the benefits they may receive, see Chapter 15: "Death Benefits."

 Periodically review your beneficiary designation and be sure to change it whenever necessary.
-Some events that may require a beneficiary update include: marriage, divorce, births, deaths, or dependents reaching adulthood.
+Some events that may require a beneficiary update include: marriage, divorce, births, deaths or dependents reaching adulthood.